 Hirka Roca Rey,

-This traditional highland red pepper was introduced into Novoandina by Rafael Piqueras with his pulpo a la parrilla con vinagreta y yacón, and the equally delectable cebiche con espuma de aji amarillo, both dishes that he presented at the gastronomical fair of Madrid in 2000.
+This traditional highland tuber was introduced into Novoandina by Rafael Piqueras with his pulpo a la parrilla con vinagreta y yacón, and the equally delectable cebiche con espuma de aji amarillo, both dishes that he presented at the gastronomical fair of Madrid in 2000.
 Yacón is also considered a superfood due to its many health benefits.

 Novo Andean Restaurants